irj-io/site-builder/src/content/help/getting-started/index.md

 author: Justin
 authorEmail: justin@tyto.me
 date: '2021-04-06'
+media:
-banner: /assets/images/help-getting-started-banner.png
+  src: /assets/images/help-getting-started-banner.png
-bannerAlt: A scary image of a person jumping into a LOT of water
+  alt: A scary image of a person jumping into a LOT of water
 ---

 Just in case you're not sure of where to start, we have a few suggestions.